DennisAdams-Training/DennisAdams-Training/README.md

 # SageMakerStudioLab-starter

-This project is to help you understand how to use the free AWS Service **Amazon SageMaker Studio Lab**.
+This repo contains artifacts to help you understand how to use the free AWS Service **Amazon SageMaker Studio Lab**.

 It contains some Jupyter Notebooks that walk you through some features of this service, and how they compare with Amazon SageMaker itself.